 Various types of XSS vulnerabilities include:

 - Stored cross-site scripting, also known as Persistent XSS, is the most alarming type of XSS that relies on malicious scripts to be permanently stored on the website’s database.
-This implies that whenever any user requests a page of the site, the malicious payload is sent to the user’s browser as part of the HTML response.
+This implies that whenever any user requests a site page, the malicious payload is sent to the user’s browser as part of the HTML response.

 File Inclusion Exploits